Rijk Zwaan: Management buyout

 In 1986 the Zwaan family decided to sell their shares in the company to BP Nutrition because of a lack of successor within the family.
 BP Nutrition invested in Rijk Zwaan for the first two years, but the multinational then changed its strategy and put the organisation up for sale in 1989.
 The board of directors, employees and even customers vigorously opposed sale of the business to parties that wanted to dismantle or merge the breeding company.
 They wanted the company to remain intact and independent.
 With financial support from employees and the Cebeco-Handelsraad agricultural and horticultural cooperative, the board of directors succeeded in buying the company from BP Nutrition.

 Since the 1990s, the company's progress has been characterised by internationalisation and new technology.
 In 1989 the organisation became a shareholder in biotechnology company KeyGene.
-In 2004 the breeding company set up a second research facility in Fijnaart.
-Since 1989, Zwaan has opened an average of one new facility a year outside of the Netherlands.
+In 2004 Rijk Zwaan set up a second research facility in the Dutch region of West-Brabant.

 Products

-The Rijk Zwaan product portfolio mainly comprises fruit vegetables, leafy crops, root crops and cabbage types.
+The Rijk Zwaan product portfolio mainly comprises vegetables, leafy crops, root crops, cabbage types, and berries.
 Varieties of said crops are selected based on traits including flavour and texture, consistency, production value and health and nutritional values.
 The company breeds vegetables and sells the seeds produced from them.
+In 2023, Rijk Zwaan started breeding berries.
+In total, the company offers more than 2,000 varieties.

 Developing new varieties

-The breeding of vegetable varieties is focused on crossing plants with usable traits and selecting the best offspring.
+The breeding of fruit and vegetable varieties is focused on crossing plants with usable traits and selecting the best offspring.
 To do this, the breeders make use of the diversity that nature has to offer in combination with market knowledge and modern technology.
 Much of the research in vegetable breeding is aimed at selecting offspring more precisely and working more efficiently.
 This facilitates the faster development of varieties with the traits demanded by the vegetable chain (growers, processors, traders and consumers) such as resistances.
 The growing conditions and sales markets for vegetables differ widely around the world, which makes it necessary to develop varieties that are specifically suitable for particular local production conditions and market situations.
 Rijk Zwaan does not develop varieties that are governed by regulations for genetically modified organisms (GMOs).